Miss Alaska

 The Miss Alaska competition is a scholarship pageant that selects the representative for the state of Alaska in the Miss America pageant.
 Unlike most state-level pageants in the Miss America system, Alaska allows any eligible woman to enter the Miss Alaska pageant without first having to win a local qualifying pageant.
 Emma Broyles was crowned Miss America 2022 on December 16, 2021.
 She is the first woman from Alaska to win the title, and only the third woman from Alaska to place at Miss America.

-Jordan Naylor of Anchorage was crowned Miss Alaska 2024 at the Alaska Center for the Performing Arts in Anchorage, Alaska on June 6, 2024.
-She will represent Alaska and compete for Miss America 2025.
+Nora Andrews of Seward was crowned Miss Alaska on June 4, 2026, at the Wendy Williamson Auditorium at the University of Alaska Anchorage in Anchorage.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.